bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+- Scroll into view when editing - very annoying to look for it
+- Currently all edits push individually to the undue stack tremendously polluting it.
+Only have the final edit pushed to the undue stack
+- When we make edits we do big replacements causing flicker due to language highlighter needing to parse the change.10
+  - A simple solution is to at the time of applying the change get the current text for the range we're trying to edit, if it is the prefix of the replacement, drop that prefix from the replacement and insert at end of original target range
+- Refactor so the prompts for multi file edit all left together disk

 ## Play with prompts for multi file edits, try improving the planning stage